-Have you ever wondered why you feel uneasy and scared at work?
+Have you ever wondered why you feel uneasy, scared, and worried at work?

 It could be the economic climate, a crazy co-worker, or maybe an overbearing boss that makes you feel like you’ve been punched in the stomach.